 Chi Abdominal Massage is an oil massage practiced on the abdomen, on a mattress on the floor or on a table.
 A receiver is fully clothed with only abdominal area exposed for the work.
 Loose fitting or flexible clothing is recommended, such as sweatpants and comfortable shirt.

 For Deep Tissue massage, you can undress to your level of comfort.
 Many people prefer to keep their underwear on during a massage, while others prefer to be nude.
 It is up to you.

 For Myofasical Release, you can come in with sport bra and a pair of shorts.

 A receiver is recommended not to eat for 1 hours minimum before a session and 3-4 hours minimum before Chi Abdominal Massage.

 I don’t feel so well.
 Should I come for a session anyway?

 If you are feeling off or feeling like you are about to get sick, you should stay home and rest.
 With increased circulation and manipulation of the muscles, your body releases and/or pushes metabolic waste through your system faster than normal.
 When you are already dealing with symptoms in the early stage of the sickness, the bodywork can increase your symptoms and make you feel worse.
 Best idea is to stay home and rest.

-Special Notes for people who booked for a Chi Nei Tsang session: Chi Nei Tsang isn’t recommended for the following: 1) Chronic diseases, such as cancer; 2) if you wear a pacemaker; 3) if you have your menstrual cycle, are pregnant, wear coil or a gastric ring; 4) if you have ever had a blood clot or taking anticoagulants.
+Special Notes for people who booked for a Chi Abdominal Massage session: Chi Abdominal Massage isn’t recommended for people with following conditions: 1) Chronic diseases, such as cancer; 2) if you wear a pacemaker; 3) if you have your menstrual cycle, are pregnant, wear coil or a gastric ring; 4) if you have ever had a blood clot or taking anticoagulants.